secureum/HickupHH3-CodeClash-TrustX-Istanbul/README.md

 ## Actions (Basic)

 ### Registration
 First, join a team by calling `register(uint8 teamNumber)`.
 Largest team number is 100 (ie. max 100 teams).
-Then, set the team name if it isn't already set by other team members by calling `setTeamName(string teamName)`.
+Then, set the team name (minimum of 3 characters) if it isn't already set by other team members by calling `setTeamName(string teamName)`.

 ### Placing Pixels
 Call `placePixels(uint8[] pixels, uint8[] colors, false, "")` where the pixels are the pixel(s) you'd like to draw on, with the corresponding color(s).
 Please refer to the [colour section](#Colors) for the available colors.